Dhaka: History

 The municipality of Dhaka was founded on 1 August 1864 and upgraded to "Metropolitan" status in 1978.
 In 1983, the Dhaka City Corporation was created as a self-governing entity to govern Dhaka.

 Under a new act in 1993, an election was held in 1994 for the first elected Mayor of Dhaka.
 The Dhaka City Corporation ran the affairs of the city until November 2011.

 Municipal government

-In 2011, Dhaka City Corporation was split into two separate corporations – Dhaka North City Corporation and Dhaka South City Corporation for ensuring better civic facilities.
-These two corporations are headed by two mayors, who are elected by direct vote of the citizen for a 5-year period.
+In 2011, Dhaka City Corporation was split into two separate corporations – Dhaka North City Corporation and Dhaka South City Corporation to ensure better civic facilities.
+These two corporations are headed by two mayors, who are elected by direct vote of the citizen for 5 years.
 The area within city corporations was divided into several wards, each having an elected commissioner.
 In total, the city has 130 wards and 725 mohallas.